Home Alone

 The original… “Home Alone”

-I had turned 11 years old a couple of weeks before the Alaska earthquake in March 1964.
+I had turned 11 years old in March, a couple of weeks before the 1964 earthquake.
 My brother was 15.

 We lived in a mobile home park on Muldoon road.
 It was Good Friday, and we were enjoying the day off and watching Fireball XL5 on TV.